Best Women's Neutral Running Shoes for 2016

 Adidas Energy Boost 3

 Want the best of the Saucony Kinvara and the Brooks Ghost?
 This is your shoe.
 The Energy Boost allows for an incredibly cushioned yet smooth ride that can take on crazy pounding.
 It's extremely well-made.
 The upper is made of a breathable knitted material, the midsole is made from Adidas' signature Boost technology, and the outsole has a grippy feel to help you on the track and the trails.
 Nothing we've tried has felt as glove-like as these shoes and the Energy Boost was the top recommendation for many running store owners across the country.
 And like the owners, we can't endorse this shoe enough.
 The heel-to-toe drop is 10 mm, the weight is around 9.3 oz (although it feels lighter), and you can get around 600 miles in the Adidas Energy Boost.

 We said the Glycerin was soft?
-Somehow the Asics Gel-Nimbus is softer.
+Somehow the Asics Gel-Nimbus 20 is softer.
 As the name suggests, the Nimbus gives the feeling of running on clouds.
 The midsole is as cushiony as a pillow and the interior sides feel like putting your feet inside a marshmallow.
 The real downside is that, like the Glycerin, it feels clunky for anything fast, almost like a two ton Cadillac trying to go from zero to sixty.
-Unsurprisingly, the latest version of the shoe, the 18th, is a tad heavy at 10 oz.
+Unsurprisingly, the latest version of the shoe, the 20th, is a bit heavy at 8.8 oz.
 The Gel-Nimbus has a heel-to-toe drop of 10mm and, thanks to Asics' gel padding, you can easily run 550 miles in these.